shannonpeng/njkeyclub/website/resources/start-a-key-club/index.md

 <h1 class="title">Start A Key Club</h1>

 In order to start a Key Club, simply follow the instructions on [this](http://www.keyclub.org/startaclub.aspx) page, located on the Key Club International website.
-Also, be sure to contact Governor Sam at [njgovernorlevisay@gmail.com](mailto:njgovernorlevisay@gmail.com)!
+Also, be sure to contact Governor Josie at [governor.suddeth@gmail.com](mailto:governor.suddeth@gmail.com)!